hpc-io/pdc/docs/source/getting_started.rst

 Installation on Cori is not very different from a regular linux machine.
 Simply replacing all gcc/mpicc with the default cc compiler on Cori would work.
 Add options -DCMAKE_C_FLAGS="-dynamic" to the cmake line of PDC.
 Add -DCMAKE_C_FLAGS="-dynamic" -DCMAKE_CXX_FLAGS="-dynamic" at the end of the cmake line for mercury as well.
 Finally, "-DMPI_RUN_CMD=srun" is needed for ctest command later.
 In some instances and on some systems, unload darshan before installation may be needed.

-For job allocation on Cori it is recommended to add "--gres=craynetwork:2" to the command:
+For job allocation on Cori it is recommended to add "--gres=craynetwork:2" to the command, add "--overlap" to run PDC server in shared node.

 .. code-block:: Bash